Australia Address Format: How to Correctly Address Mail Going to Australia

 Line 1:

-The top or first line of the Australia address format should include the recipient’s name.
-You may have noticed that providing the recipient’s name on the first line of postal mail is a standard practice almost everywhere.
+The top or first line of the Australian address format should include the recipient’s name.
+You may have noticed that providing the recipient’s name on the first line of the postal mail is a standard practice almost everywhere.

 However, some people still make the mistake of writing the rest of the addresses on the same line.
 So, make sure that you don’t make the same mistake under any circumstances because even such a trivial mistake can cause delays in your direct mail delivery.